-Note: Each machine has a private domain account that are created for it.
+Each machine has a private domain account that are created for it.
 Using these accounts allows NetBackup to more reliably identify machines as they communicate with each other.

-UNIX master server verification
+UNIX primary server verification

-Use the following procedures to verify the UNIX master server:
+Use the following procedures to verify the UNIX primary server: